-Working with Essex Highways, developers, town planners etc to provide well-placed and high-quality cycle parking at key public destinations such as town centres, leisure facilities and railway stations.
+Working with stakeholders including Essex County Council, planners and developers we will aim to provide well-placed and high-quality cycle parking at key public destinations such as town centres, leisure facilities and railway stations.

 Ensure that best practice cycle parking standards are applied and that all new housing includes secure and easily accessible cycle storage.